ubisoft/ubisoft-laforge-Poisson-Filters/README.md

 You can also find the paper and its supplements in `docs/paper/`.

-you might want to choose which experiments to run in `all_examples.py`.
+You might want to choose which experiments to run in `all_examples.py`.

 # <a name="documentation"></a> Code Documentation
 Download the contents of `docs/build` to be able to view and browse the `html` pages properly.

 Start with `docs/build/html/index.html`.
 You will find a quick start on how to run the demos, technical notes and code documentations.

-Note that we provide already computed filters in `.hlsi` format accessible in  `data/preprocess/filters`.
+Note that we provide already computed filters in `.hlsi` and `.npz` formats accessible in `data/preprocess/filters`.
 To use them in your own applications you don't have to run anything!

+For example, filter values for solving the Poisson pressure (inverse Poisson) corresponding to 100 Jacobi iteration are found here `data/preprocess/filters/single_poisson_D3_INVERSE_STANDARD_dx_0.9_itr_100.hlsli`.

+You can also generate new filters with different paramteres than those available in the database.
+For details see the documentation.

 # Install & Run